Close associates of murdered drug lord Sean Fox stayed away from his funeral

 People whose names have appeared on a hit-list have been advised their lives are in danger.

-The Sunday World understands those responsible for the Fox killing have already identified their next target, believed to be drug dealer based in the south of the city.
+The Sunday World understands those responsible for the Fox killing have already identified their next target, believed to be a drug dealer based in the south of the city

-Well placed criminal sources say those who carried out the murder, believed to be from the same crew who murdered druggie J D Donegan in 2018.
+Well placed criminal sources say those who carried out the murder, believed to be from the same crew who murdered drug dealer Jim ‘JD’ Donegan in 2018.

 Donegan was close to Fox and was shot several times at point blank range as he sat in his car waiting to collect his son from school.